Bowen3235/HCI/README.md

 # HCI final

  > It's a attempting of implementing our final proposal.

- > However it's not a complete version
+ > However it's not a complete version.

 ## requirements
 * tkinter ( with in pyhton default )